 5 MIN READ

-If you’re wondering how to check your case status with the U.S. Citizenship and Immigration Services (USCIS) in the most efficient way, we’ll walk you through it.
+If you’re wondering how to check a case status with the U.S. Citizenship and Immigration Services (USCIS) in the most efficient way, we’ll walk you through it.
 While this process can be time-consuming and stressful, we’ll make it easy for you because it’s essential that you stay up to date with your case status.

-In this article, you’ll learn how to check your case status and get automatic updates from USCIS when changes to your status occur.
+In this article, you’ll learn how to check a case status and get automatic updates from USCIS when changes to your status occur.
 You’ll also learn if you’re eligible to check your case status, what status changes mean, and the various ways to check your USCIS case status.

 Related Article | The Finance Dictionary: Learn the jargon your Finance friends speak!

 Who Is Eligible to Check Their USCIS Case Status?

 You may wonder if you’re eligible to check on your USCIS case status.
 There are many reasons why you may need to do so.

 Here are a few examples of applications that you may need to check on, either manually or online:

 Green Card petitions, like Form I-130, for employees and family members

 Employment Authorization Documents (EAD)